MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 ## Publish your bot

-Once you are fine with the content authored in your bot, you can publish your bot to a website.
+Once you're fine with the content authored in your bot, you can publish your bot to a website.

 1. Select the **Publish** tab on the side pane.